Table of Contents

 mod std::error

-Shared error object definitions and panic primitive for the standard library.
+Shared runtime and host error definitions for the standard library.

 Functions